Sunday, December 31, 2017

 I’m guessing Barb started with the vintage Shoo Fly block, then added Broken Dishes to continue the classic blue and brown color scheme.
 When the strip of Flying Geese was too long to fit, Barb simply lopped it off leaving a quirky little partial block behind.

 Adding to its "make do" charm is a backing pieced from three strips of chintz.
 It takes a keen eye to spot the seams.
 Can you find them?
-Barb also varied her binding just as a long-ago seamstress might had she run out of her intended fabric.
+Barb also varied her binding just as a frugal seamstress might had she run out of her intended fabric.

 Lastly, a gentle tea bath gives the quilt its aged appearance.
 Don’t you love that detail?